 In February 2011, with unrest engulfing the Middle East, ATK announced a project with Jordan to turn 2 Jordanian CN-235 light transport aircraft into small aerial gunships.
 In June 2014, they were so pleased by the results that they decided to convert one of their larger C295s.

-The aircraft would pack electro-optical targeting systems that include a laser designator, aircraft self-protection equipment, and a weapons suite of Hellfire laser-guided missiles, 70mm/2.75 inch rockets (which could include laser guided rockets), and the same M230 link-fed 30mm chain gun that equips AH-64 Apache helicopters.
-The weapons are all controlled by ATK’s STAR mission system, turning the CN-235s into lethal but relatively inexpensive counter-insurgency platforms…
+The aircraft pack electro-optical targeting systems that include a laser designator, aircraft self-protection equipment, and a weapons suite of Hellfire laser-guided missiles, laser-guided APKWS-II 70mm/2.75 inch rockets, and the same M230 link-fed 30mm chain gun that equips AH-64 Apache helicopters.
+The weapons are all controlled by ATK’s STAR mission system, turning the Airbus light transports into lethal but relatively inexpensive counter-insurgency platforms…

 The Gunship Opportunity

 Aerial gunships are extremely useful in a number of military scenarios, but most involve internal security, counter-insurgency, and special forces work.
 Their slow speed and regular flight patterns while firing can make them very vulnerable to air defenses, which sharply limits their usefulness in full scale warfare.
 On the other hand, they can be devastating against insurgents with few to no air defense systems.

 US Special Operations Command AC-130H Spectre and AC-130U Spooky gunships are the best known examples of this type, and offer withering firepower.
 At over $100 million apiece, however, their price tag is a bit steep for most countries.
 It was even a bit steep for US SOCOM, who needed a cheaper option.
 Interest in using the C-27J Spartan light tactical transport was stymied, but Italy stepped in to help Alenia create the MC-27J Praetorian as a lower-priced option for the global market.